 This section will include reflections on key ideas and challenges faced by KIDS4ALLL team throughout the unfolding of the project.

-In occasion of the European Researcher’s Night, the UniTo team investigated with a variety of actors involved in the daily educational scenario on collaboration schemes in (non)formal learning processes.
+In occasion of the European Researcher’s Night, the UniTo team investigated with a variety of actors involved in the daily educational scenario on collaboration schemes in (non)formal learning processes and conducted a micro case studies in the Italian field.

 The first phase of KIDS4ALLL was dedicated to mapping research and pilot projects on local, national and EU level that focus on peer-to-peer and mentoring schemes for children in order to provide a cross-national comparative analysis of collaboration schemes in education and in particular on best practices regarding LLL competences.